Aleah Goodman

-Aleah Goodman (born Novemenber 24, 1998) is an American basketball player.
+Aleah Goodman (born November 24, 1998) is an American basketball player and coach.
 She played college basketball for Oregon State from 2017 to 2021 before briefly playing professionally for the Connecticut Sun in the WNBA.
-She currently is the Director of Recruiting and Player Development for the Duke Blue Devils women's basketball.
+She is currently an assistant coach for the Washington Huskies.

-Early life and College
+Early life and college

 Goodman attended La Salle College Prep in Oregon.
 She was a 2-Time 5A State Champion, as well as a 3-Time Oregon 5A Player of the Year.
 She ended her high school career with over 1,400 points, 750 assists, 550 rebounds and 375 steals.
 She was named a 2017 McDonalds All-American participant.
 She played college basketball at Oregon State.
 During her senior season, she became the 24th player in program history to pass 1,000 career points.
 She departed the school as its career leader in three-point shooting percentage and third in made three-pointers.
 She was also No. 15 in program history with 1,162 career points.

 Professional career

 Goodman was the 30th pick in the 2021 WNBA draft by the Connecticut Sun.
 The Sun cut her in training camp in May the same year.
 She re-joined the team 2 days later as a hardship roster addition.
 Goodman was released from her hardship contract on May 17 after appearing in one game.

-In July 2021, she was hired as the director of recruiting and player personnel for Duke Blue Devils women's basketball.
+In July 2021, she was hired as the director of recruiting and player personnel for the Duke Blue Devils.
+In April 2023, she returned to Oregon State as an assistant coach.
+In June 2024, she was hired as an assistant coach for the Washington Huskies.